FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/azure/README.md

 + Get AKS Kubeconfig

 ### Get AKS Kubeconfig
-**Purpose:** Retrieves the kubeconfig of an AKS Kubernetes cluster that is created through an ARM template in vCommander.
+**Purpose:** Retrieves the kubeconfig of an AKS Kubernetes cluster that is created through an ARM template in Commander.

-**Details:** Azure credentials are retrieved from vCommander.
+**Details:** Azure credentials are retrieved from Commander.
 The Azure REST API is called to retrieve an OAuth2 access token.
 The Azure subscription ID, resource group ID and AKS k8s cluster name are used to retrieve the kubeconfig through the Azure REST API.
 The kubeconfig is returned as the step's output.

 **Workflows supporting this plug-in step:**